Outstanding natural beauty, ancient architecture and French-accented cultural treasures await in central Vietnam, Hanoi and Halong Bay

 Once the Imperial City, Hue (declared a World Heritage Site by UNESCO in 1993) is located on the Song Huong or Perfume River.
-The moated and walled Citadel is very similar in style to the Forbidden City in Beijing with three concentric enclosures, the innermost of which is the Tu Cam Thanh or Forbidden Purple City only accessible to the emperor, queen, concubines and servants.
+The moated and walled Citadel is very similar in style to the Forbidden City in Beijing with three concentric enclosures.
+The innermost enclosure is the Tu Cam Thanh or Forbidden Purple City, only accessible to the emperor, queen, concubines and servants.

-South from Hue the road passes through green countryside, rice paddies, brackish lagoons where shrimp are farmed (fish paste is a big industry) and water buffalo doing all the hard work.
-The road over the Hai Van (Pass of the Ocean Clouds) Pass provides superb coastal views to the South China Sea.
+South from Hue the road passes through green countryside, rice paddies, brackish lagoons where shrimp are farmed and water buffalo do all the hard work.
+The road over the Hai Van Pass (Pass of the Ocean Clouds) provides superb coastal views to the South China Sea.

-Da Nang is one of Vietnam’s larger cities but has little to attract the tourist except the Cham Museum that contains many artefacts, especially stone carvings, from the Kingdom of Champa dating from the 7th to 15th centuries.
-South of Da Nang is China Beach which was a major US forces R&R area.
+Da Nang is one of Vietnam’s larger cities.
+It has little to attract the tourist except the Cham Museum that contains many artifacts, especially stone carvings, from the Kingdom of Champa dating from the 7th to 15th centuries.
+South of Da Nang is China Beach which was a major U.S. forces R&R area.

 My favorite town in the central Vietnam region is undoubtedly Hoi An on the Thu Bon River about 19 miles south of Da Nang.
-It has a laid-back, relaxed atmosphere and many old and traditional buildings still remain.
-Tan Ky House is a fine example of an 18th century shophouse beautifully constructed with hardwood beams and tiny courtyards.
+It has a laid-back atmosphere and many old and traditional buildings still remain.
+Tan Ky House is a fine example of an 18th-century shophouse, beautifully constructed with hardwood beams and tiny courtyards.
 By contrast a small French Quarter has survived for over 100 years while the best-known historical monument in the town is the Japanese Covered Bridge that dates from 1593.

 Hoi An is famous for its tailors and it is possible to have clothes made up in very short time.
-Another speciality of Hoi An is lanterns and these are available in a dazzling array of designs and colours.
+Another specialty of Hoi An is lanterns and these are available in a dazzling array of designs and colors.

 The number and range of excellent hotels has greatly expanded in recent years.
 The Sofitel group now runs the famous Metropole Legend, a beautifully restored French colonial-style hotel in Hanoi, while the Hoi An Beach Resort is relaxing and well situated.
-Best time to visit is December/January when the climate is cooler and less humid, although any time of the year is OK.
+The best time to visit is December/January when the climate is cooler and less humid, although any time of the year can be pleasant.